Terms of Business – Qualified Drivers

-My approach to cancellation charges is that any session cancelled by you, due to illness, will NOT be subject to any charge providing that you provide prior notification (by text message or phone call), at least 1 hour before the scheduled start time.
-Similarly, if I am unwell and not fit enough to provide a lesson, I will give you at least 1 hour’s notice (or, if my car develops a fault, I will advise you as soon as I can) and rearrange the lesson as soon as I am able to resume work.
+My approach to cancellation charges is that any session cancelled by you, due to ANY illnesses, will NOT be subject to any charge providing that you let me know (by text message or phone call) at least 1 hour before the scheduled start time.
+If you cancel a session due to illness, any other sessions already booked will also be cancelled and no further sessions will be booked until you confirm that you are fit enough to resume sessions.
+Similarly, if I am unwell and not fit enough to provide a session, I will give you at least 1 hour’s notice (or, if my car develops a fault, I will advise you as soon as I can) and rearrange the session as soon as I am able to resume work.

-9. Trust & Confidentiality – As trust is an important aspect in any relationship, I am committed not to share details of your sessions with others and any personal information you choose to share with me during the course of your sessions will remain confidential.
+8. Trust & Confidentiality – As trust is an important aspect in any relationship, I am committed not to share details of your sessions with others and any personal information you choose to share with me during the course of your sessions will remain confidential.

 While I may, on occasion, refer to a situation that another driver has encountered, this will be purely to illustrate a situation that you may face yourself (as part of your learning process) and will not involve divulging the name or identity of any other driver.
 If you personally know of anyone who has had (or is still having) driving lessons with me, I will not discuss their session with you (or discuss your session with them) or mention any situation that they have faced that might identify them.

-11. Complaints – Nothing in these terms affects any statutory rights you may have as a consumer.
+10. Complaints – Nothing in these terms affects any statutory rights you may have as a consumer.
 In the event that you are unhappy with any aspect of your driving sessions with me, you should discuss the situation with me immediately in the first instance.
 In the unlikely event that any concerns raised with me are not resolved between us, you may wish to contact your local Trading Standards office or DVSA.

-12. Law – These terms and conditions are governed by the laws of England and Wales and subject to the non-exclusive jurisdiction of the English Courts.
+11. Law – These terms and conditions are governed by the laws of England and Wales and subject to the non-exclusive jurisdiction of the English Courts.

-Version: Qualified Drivers – 2019 (1)
+Version: Qualified Drivers – 23.1